hxtree/galaxyops/platform/bundle-project/README.md

 BundleProject is a tool for bundling a single pnpm workspace project.

-It was designed for a RushJS monorepo that uses PNPM to help create small fast deployable projects using AWS CDK for in AWS CodePipelines.
+It was designed for a RushJS monorepo that uses PNPM to help create small fast deployable projects using AWS CDK in AWS CodePipelines.

 ## Opinions

-The RushJS monorepo CI/CD process starts in Github CI and next went to AWS CodePipeline, Although it was quicker to get a mirror of the repository in AWS CodeCommit and have CodePipeline build trigger from pushes to main, that approach has several drawbacks:
+Originally, the RushJS monorepo CI/CD process started in Github CI and next went to AWS CodePipeline, Although it was quicker to get a mirror of the repository in AWS CodeCommit and have CodePipeline build trigger from pushes to main, that approach had several drawbacks:

-- It means that in order for a pipeline to build from that source it must clone the entire monorepo within CodePipeline.
+- In order for a pipeline to build from that source it must clone the entire monorepo within CodePipeline.
-- It means the download must fetch all git histories which is an even larger file to allow RushJS to perform diffs to determine which projects changed,
+- The clone had to bee deep and fetch all git histories, which is an even larger file, to allow RushJS to perform diffs to determine which projects changed.
-- It means that a step need to build all applicable projects and download the dependencies.
+- That a step need to build all applicable projects and download the dependencies.

 Instead BundleProject was favored.
 It enables for a single dedicated Github CI